briandrum/codes.forchagrin.com/committees-boards-and-commissions.md

 Nancy Rogoff      | Member | <small>Appointed by Council president to a one-year term ending Dec 31, 2026</small>

 ### Communication & Community Engagement Committee

+The Communications & Community Engagement Committee shall study the Village's efforts to communicate effectively with residents, businesses, and partner organizations.
+The committee shall propose methods to ensure that Village communications are accurate, timely, accessible, and reflective of community values.
+Its responsibilities include reviewing and recommending policies for public information, creating digital and print communications when appropriate, pursuing resident opinions for strategic planning, and hosting community outreach events.
+The committee shall foster public participation in local government, and support coordination with community groups and businesses.

  Name             | Role   | Term
 ------------------|--------|-------------------------------------------------------------------------------------